songpoemHQ/songpoem.github.io/_pages/index.md

     description: "Our Innovative strategist will work to grow your business and revenue.
 Retain old customers longer and add new customers."
 platform_row:
   - title: "Marketplace Platform"
-    description: "A marketplace platform is an online platform that allows buyers and sellers to transact with each other.
+    description: "An online platform that allows Shoppers and Sellers to transact with each other.
 Sellers register themselves and list their products or services.
-Buyers browse, add to cart, place order."
+Shoppers Browse, Add to Cart, place order, Checkout."
     points:
-      - Ordering Website, Vendor App, Customer App, Admin Dashboard.
+      - Ordering Website, Vendor App, Customer App
-      - CMS, Product Templates
+      - CMS, Dashboard and Reports
-      - Messages, Notifications, Advanced Search.
+      - Messages, Notifications, Advanced Search, Filters.
       - Integrations, Payment and other API
       - Starts from $1999
     image_path: /assets/images/marketplace-abstract.png